 However, apple pie isn’t quite “all” American.

-The first written recipe was actually found in an English cookbook in the late 1300s.… Read more
+The first written recipe was actually found in an English cookbook in the late 1300s.
+In fact, apples were involved in Asian and European cuisines and desserts for thousands of years before the 13 original colonies.… Read more

 Prestige, celebration, and elegance – all words that describe celebration.
 Dom Pierre Pérignon (1638-1715) was a French Benedictine monk who is credited with the invention of sparkling champagne, the beverage we now drink in light of celebration and classy affairs.
 “Come quickly, I am drinking the stars?” – is what Pérignon supposedly said when he first tasted sparking champagne.
 Elevate her to the stars with our beautiful champagne pieces as your own version of celebration.

 There’s something timeless about Old Hollywood Stars.
 Their elegance, style, and charm prevail through the ages and their legacies.
 This week, we will highlight the life of beauty Veronica Lake.